-Amgen is among the biggest of the biotech big'uns, and it's determined to get even bigger.
+Amgen is among the biggest of the biotechs.
 The company uses cellular biology and medicinal chemistry to target cancers, kidney ailments, inflammatory disorders, and metabolic diseases.
 Its top protein-based therapeutic products include Neulasta and Neupogen (both used as anti-infectives in cancer patients), Aranesp and Epogen (used to fight anemia in chronic kidney disease and cancer patients), and Enbrel for rheumatoid arthritis.
 In addition, Amgen has extensive drug research and development programs.
-Its products are marketed in 75 countries to doctors, hospitals, pharmacies, and other health care providers.
+Its products are marketed in more than 100 countries to doctors, hospitals, pharmacies, and other health care providers.

 Amgen operates distribution centers in the US (primarily in California and Kentucky) and the Netherlands.
-Though its products are marketed in 75 countries (primarily in North America and Europe), the US accounts for about 80% of revenue.
-In 2014, Amgen continued to expand into growth markets, adding new markets in Latin America, Asia, and the Middle East.
+Though its products are marketed in over 100 countries (primarily in North America and Europe), the US accounts for about 80% of revenue.
+In 2015, Amgen continued to expand into growth markets, adding new markets in Latin America, Asia, and the Middle East.

 The company operates manufacturing facilities in Brazil, Ireland, the Netherlands, Puerto Rico, Singapore, and Turkey.